-- (a) The application, format and examining of the thesis shall be in accordance with the Rules relating to Research. - (b) In addition to the examination of the thesis, a candidate will undergo an oral examination conducted by a panel constituted in terms of the Rules relating to Research.
+- (a) The application, format and examining of the thesis shall be in accordance with the Rules relating to Research. - (b) In addition to the examination of the thesis, a candidate may be required to undergo an oral examination conducted by a panel constituted in terms of the relevant departmental rule.
+(Amended w.e.f.
+2021/01)